pnp/List-Formatting/view-samples/internal-cv/README.md

 ⚠️ **Warning:** the real list name is the one you can find in your browser address bar!
 Therefore, if you have created a list named "Internal CV", then you have to copy the coded name in the address bar, that is "Internal%20CV".

 **8) POWER AUTOMATE FLOW:** to correctly display the attachments as works portfolio, you should setup a specific Power Automate flow.
-This process is **mandatory**, given that it writes into the custom MY_WORKS column previously created and the custom JSON code translates it to clickable tiles.
+Every time attachments are added, a Power Automate flow will update info into the **MY_WORKS** column previously created and the JSON code will "translate" these info to clickable tiles, thanks to the split operator.
 Furthermore, a service account used to run this flow should be included as **list owner** in order to override the permission settings illustrated in point n.
 5 above.

 **HOW IT WORKS**

 A Power Automate flow uses a service account (or a personal account not meant for actual use of this solution) to check if one or more attachments are added to an item.
 This flow is triggered every time a new item is created or modified by other users.

-If you are not familiar with Power Automate or your org has whatever limitation about performing operations like this, you can still take advantage of the works portfolio section!
-Since these attachments wouldn't be updated everyday, you should provide your users with a basic training to make them manually write the attachments names, separated by colon.
-For example:  **Hello world.docx:Presentation.pptx:Table.xlsx** would retrieve 3 clickable tiles in the works portfolio section.
+If you are not familiar with Power Automate or your organization has some limitations about performing such operation, you can still take advantage of the works portfolio section!
+Since these attachments wouldn't be updated everyday, you could provide your users with a basic training to make them manually write the attachments names, separated by colon.
+For example:  **Hello world.docx:Presentation.pptx:Table.xlsx** would return 3 clickable tiles in the works portfolio section.

 Here is an overview of the Power Automate flow: